MikaSRahwono/MikaSRahwono/README.md

 - 🎓 **Backend Wizard**: From designing ERDs to deploying systems, I love every bit of backend magic!
 - 🌐 **DevOps Enthusiast**: Automating all the things and making servers happy.
-- 🎮 **Gamer**: When I'm not coding, you can find me leveling up in my favorite games.
 - ☕ **Coffee Lover**: Fueled by caffeine and curiosity.

 ## 🌟 Projects